 It would be great to see you at a workshop!

-The FINDING MY VOICE - Student Program and Bullying Prevention Workshops involves eight sessions / workshops that focus on understanding bullying, developing skills to handle conflict peacefully and stand up to bullies, and ways of managing strong emotions.
+The STOP BULLY! - Student Program and Bullying Prevention Workshops involves eight sessions / workshops that focus on understanding bullying, developing skills to handle conflict peacefully and stand up to bullies, and ways of managing strong emotions.
 Schools can choose to deliver the program in its entirety or specific, standalone workshops.
 Students participate in a range of activities including discussions, written tasks, roleplays, mindfulness and physical exercises.